sysrpl/Codebot.Setup/README.md

 ```
 > **Linux Installer Note**
 > - In Linux the install folder defaults to `$HOME/Development/FreePascal`
-> - You can change this folder by editing install.fpc-3.0.sh
+> - You can easily change this by editing the install.fpc-3.0.sh

 ## Manual Installation